 If you are not a member of your local credit union you can join very quickly (provided that you live in the local area) and be considered immediately for an It Makes Sense loan.
-Loans can be granted quickly, in some cases within 24 hours - but usually within a working week.
+Loans can be granted quickly - in some cases within 24 hours - but usually within a working week.

 An It Makes Sense loan is available to people aged over 18 who are: